Combinatorial Sums and Identities Involving Generalized Sum-of-Divisors Functions with Bounded Divisors

 \end{cor}

-The proofs of the two results are similar.
-We prove the second result and leave the details of the first proof as an exercise.
-Since we employ the result in \eqref{eqn_BinCvlDivFn_as_CoeffsOfLSeries_exp} to justify these expansions in our argument, we first sketch a proof of this expansion.
+We prove only the second result stated in (ii) of Corollary \ref{cor_S4sx_S8sx_exps} and leave the details of the full argument to the proof of (i) as a related exercise.
+Since we employ the result in \eqref{eqn_BinCvlDivFn_as_CoeffsOfLSeries_exp} to justify these expansions in our argument, we first sketch a proof of this identity.